All visitors to Orkney are special, but the islands welcomed a VIP guest with a difference today!

 It’s still relatively unusual for a walrus to be spotted so far south of the Arctic, but Orkney’s wildlife watchers aren’t complaining!

 It’s another example of the rich and varied wildlife you can see here in Orkney.
 The Orkney Nature Festival in May celebrates every ‘wild Orkney’ – find out more via the official website.
-You can also search for your ideal Orkney accommodation too.

 The Digital Orkney project has been part financed by the Scottish Government and the European Community Orkney LEADER 2014-2020 Programme.